Traveling with animals

 - Only cats and dogs over 8 weeks old can travel in the cabin.
+By local regulations, the dogs that travel to the United States must be at least 4 months of life.
 Other types of animals have to travel in LAN Cargo.

-- Available on domestic and international flights, on Airbus 319, 320, 321 and Dash planes.
+- Available on domestic and international flights, only in Airbus 319, 320, 321 and Dash planes.
 You can review this information in step 2 of your purchase on LAN.com.
 This service is also offered by TAM, which means that you can fly with both airlines in the same trip.